emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 .. js:function:: FS.createLazyFile(parent, name, url, canRead, canWrite)

-	Creates a file that will be loaded lazily on first access from a given URL or local filesystem path, and returns a reference to it.
+	Creates a file that will be loaded lazily on first access from a given URL or local file system path, and returns a reference to it.

 	.. warning:: Firefox and Chrome have recently disabled synchronous binary XHRs, which means this cannot work for JavaScript in regular HTML pages (but it works within WebWorkers).